Alaska Airlines Kicks Off Passenger For Catcalling Flight Attendant

 However, this wasn't a good enough excuse.
 Shortly after this moment, a man boarded the plane and walked right up to the offending passenger.
 "I didn't do anything wrong!
 I didn't do anything wrong!" the passenger repeated, but he was instructed to gather his things and leave the plane.
 According to Nelson, all the fellow passengers had to try their hardest to resist clapping.

-"I felt honoured as a patron of the airline - and as a woman - because Alaska Airlines supported their staff and those of us on board who were demeaned by another passenger's juvenile and exceedingly disrespectful behaviour," Nelson concluded her post.
+"I felt honored as a patron of the airline - and as a woman - because Alaska Airlines supported their staff and those of us on board who were demeaned by another passenger's juvenile and exceedingly disrespectful behavior," Nelson concluded her post.
 Alaska Airlines confirmed this story, and told Business Insider that it "stand[s] behind our employees."

 You can read the full Facebook post below: